 TGax Editor: Please update the following paragraph in this clause shown below:

-A non-AP STA shall obtain NDP feedback report parameter values from the most recently received NDP Feedback Report Parameter Set element carried in a Beacon, Probe Response, or (Re)Association Response frame from its associated AP unless the non-AP STA is associated with a nontransmitted BSSID of a multiple BSSID set, in which case it shall follow the rules in 11.1.3.8 (Multiple BSSID procedure) to determine the NDP feedback parameter values.
+A non-AP STA shall obtain NDP feedback report parameter values from the most recently received NDP Feedback Report Parameter Set element carried in a Beacon, Probe Response, or (Re)Association Response frame from its associated AP unless the non-AP STA is associated with a nontransmitted BSSID of a multiple BSSID set, in which case it shall follow the rules in 11.1.3.8.4 (Inheritance of element values) to determine the NDP feedback parameter values.
 If the NDP Feedback Report Parameter Set element is not received in a Management frame with a TA equal to the BSSID of the associated AP or to the transmitted BSSID of the multiple BSSID set, the non-AP STA shall use default values for the NDP Feedback Report parameters.

 Multiple BSSID procedure[21075, 21076]